Child and Adolescent

 Inpatient

-In the PGY-2 year, residents rotate onto CATU (Comprehensive Assessment and Treatment Unit), which is a unique, 9-bed unit reserved only for Illinois Department of Children & Family Services (DCFS) wards with severe psychopathology and complex social issues.
-Supervision occurs under one of two attendings, each of whom brings different expertise to UIC: Dr. Naylor, and/or Dr. Charney, and/or Dr. Najjar.
-This service differs in many ways from other PGY-1 or -2 rotations.
-The low patient load provides residents with significant opportunity to be comprehensively involved in the multidisciplinary aspects of each patient’s case as well as to develop and practice psychotherapy skills.
+In the PGY-2 year, residents rotate onto CATU (Comprehensive Assessment and Treatment Unit), which is a unique, 9-bed unit reserved for children and adolescents who are wards of the Illinois Department of Children & Family Services (DCFS) with severe psychopathology and have often been exposed to significant trauma and adversity.
+This service differs in many ways from other PGY-1 or -2 rotations as there is the opportunity to be comprehensively involved in the multidisciplinary aspects of each patient’s case as well as to develop and practice trauma focused psychotherapy skills and behavioral plans.

 Outpatient

-Various experiences starting in the PGY-2 year provide residents with exposure to outpatient clinics with a focus on the evaluation and diagnosis of patients and the assessment and management of family dynamics:
+Starting in PGY-2, residents are exposed to outpatient clinics with a focus on the evaluation and diagnosis of patients and the assessment and management of family dynamics:

 Fellowship